nodejs/node/README.md

 #### Nightly Releases
 <https://nodejs.org/download/nightly/>

-Each directory name and filename contains a date (in UTC time) and the commit SHA at the HEAD of the release.
+Each directory name and filename contains a date (in UTC) and the commit SHA at the HEAD of the release.

 #### API Documentation